sap-tutorials/Tutorials/tutorials/hxe-gcp-getting-started-launcher/hxe-gcp-getting-started-launcher.md

 ## Details
 ### You will learn
-This tutorial will guide you through the process to create a new Google Cloud Platform virtual instance based on SAP HANA, express edition.
 You will also learn how to set up your new instance and enable it for tutorials and developing your first application.

 ### Time to Complete